TerranMechworks/mech3ax/README.md

 # MechWarrior 3 Asset Extractor

-MechWarrior 3 Asset Extractor (`mech3ax`) is a cross-platform, GPLv3 project to extract assets from the 1998 MechWarrior 3 game to modern formats and back.
-It has been tested on Windows, macOS, and Linux (Ubuntu).
+MechWarrior 3 Asset Extractor (`mech3ax`) is a cross-platform, open-source project to extract assets from certain games developed by Zipper Interactive™ to modern formats and back:

+* the Recoil™ game (1999)
+* the MechWarrior 3™ base game (1999)
+* the MechWarrior 3 Pirate's Moon™ expansion (1999)

+Zipper Interactive™ was trademark or registered trademark of Sony Computer Entertainment America LLC.

-Obviously, this is an unofficial fan effort and not connected to the developers or publishers.
-[Join us on Discord](https://discord.gg/Be53gMy)!
+Obviously, this is an unofficial fan effort and not connected to the developers, publishers, or rightsholders.
+[Join us on MW3 Discord](https://discord.gg/Be53gMy), or the Recoil Discord!

 [![The Annihilator 'Mech running](.github/mech_annihilator_run.gif)](https://imgur.com/a/H5pB1Vd)

 ## Currently supported

+### MechWarrior 3

-Various versions of the MechWarror 3 base game have been tested (including US versions 1.0/1.1/1.2/Gold Edition, German version 1.0, with and without patches).
+Various versions of the MechWarror 3 base game have been tested (including US versions 1.0/1.1/1.2/Gold Edition, German version 1.0, each with and without the 1.2 patch).
 If you are in possession of any other versions, especially the French versions, please get in touch!
-The expansion, Pirate's Moon, has limited support.
+The expansion, Pirate's Moon, has limited support (see below).

 The conversions are binary-accurate, so converting from a `*.zbd` file and then back to a `*.zbd` file produces the same file.

 - Sound archives (`sounds*.zbd`) containing sound effects to ZIP archives of WAV files - note the background music is streamed from the CD and never installed
 - Interpreter scripts (`interp.zbd`) to a JSON file - these small, interpreted scripts drive which files the engine loads
-- All image/texture archives (`rimage.zbd`, `rmechtex*.zbd`, `rtexture*.zbd`, `texture*.zbd`) to ZIP archives of PNG files
+- All image/texture packages (`rimage.zbd`, `rmechtex*.zbd`, `rtexture*.zbd`, `texture*.zbd`) to ZIP archives of PNG files
 - Reader archives (`reader*.zbd`) containing game data to ZIP archives of JSON files
 - Motion data (`motion.zbd`) containing 'mech animation data to ZIP archives of JSON files - because the model data is not very well understood, applying the animations isn't perfect.
 Some limbs have incorrect translations; it's possible these aren't meant to be applied
 - Mechlib archives (`mechlib.zbd`) containing 'mech models, and texture/material information to ZIP archives of JSON files